oopsmonk/documentation/iri/1.0/tutorials/update-iri.md

 ## Node owners who configured IRI to do local snapshots

-If your node does local snapshots, you need to choose one of the following options:
+If your node does local snapshots, you need to choose one of the following options to update your IRI database before downloading and running the latest `.jar` file:

 - [Keep all your existing snapshot data](../tutorials/merge-snapshot.md)
 - [Delete your snapshot data and start again](../tutorials/delete-snapshot.md)